Jibacat/react-in-typescript/README.md

 ### 7. Add eslint

 Type `npm i -D eslint` to install eslint.
 And We choose to follow the Airbnb Rule because of strict.
-We need type `npm i -D eslint-config-airbnb eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react eslint-plugin-typescript typescript-eslint-parser` to strengthed to eslint.
+We need type `npm i -D eslint-config-airbnb eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react eslint-plugin-typescript typescript-eslint-parser` command to strength eslint.

-After we finish installation, we should add configuration to support the eslint `touch .eslintrc.json`.
+After we finish installation, we should add configuration to support the eslint.
+Type `touch .eslintrc.json` command to create and fill with characters below.

 ```
 <!-- eslintrc.json -->